Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/trajectory.md

 under the assumption that the increase in transcription exceeds the capability of the splicing machinery to process the pre-mRNA.
 Conversely, a low ratio indicates that the gene is being downregulated as the rate of production and processing of pre-mRNAs cannot compensate for the degradation of mature transcripts.
-Thus, we can infer that cells with high and low ratios are moving towards a high- and low-expression state, respectively, allowing us to assign temporal directionality to any trajectory (or even individual cells).
+Thus, we can infer that cells with high and low ratios are moving towards a high- and low-expression state, respectively, allowing us to assign directionality to any trajectory or even individual cells.

 To demonstrate, we will use matrices of spliced and unspliced counts from **INSERT DATASET HERE**.
 The spliced count matrix can be generated in the standard manner